5 Kung Fu Techniques You Can Apply to Kickboxing

 4. The Oblique Kick

-How to Apply The Oblique Kick in Sparring
+How to Use the Oblique Kick Safely in Sparring

 More About the Oblique Kick